WillDenby/make-python-faster/src/numpy_pandas_and_more.md

 print(sum(python_list))  # Output: 10
 ```

-The `Numpy` version is much faster and more efficient, especially with larger arrays.

 ## Pandas

-`Pandas` is built on top of `Numpy` and is crucial for data manipulation and analysis.
-It introduces two new data structures to Python: `Series` and `DataFrame`, which are built on `Numpy` arrays.
+Pandas is a library built on top of NumPy, which introduces two new data structures to Python: `Series` and `DataFrame`.
+These enable the following:

-**Data Representation**: `Pandas` provides a fast, flexible, and expressive data structure designed to make working with "relational" or "labeled" data both easy and intuitive.
+**More intuitive data representation**: Pandas provides a fast, flexible, and expressive data structure, designed to make working with "relational" or "labeled" data easier.

-**Functionality**: It offers powerful, expressive, and flexible data operations for cleaning, transforming, merging, reshaping, aggregation, and selection of data.
+**Functionality**: Pandas offers expressive and flexible data operations for the loading, cleaning, transforming, merging, reshaping, aggregation, and selection of data.

-**Handling Missing Data**: `Pandas` is designed to handle missing data using `numpy.nan`, making it incredibly versatile for data analysis tasks where missing data is a common issue.

-**Example: Handling CSV Files**
+For example, here’s how to load a CSV file into a `DataFrame`

 ```python
 import pandas as pd